- Home /

 After running the terraform apply

-command, you'll be prompted to verify that you want to deploy the server, choose yes.
-It will show you the progress of the deployment in the terminal.
+command, you'll be prompted to verify that you want to deploy the server; choose yes.
+You can see the progress of the deployment in the terminal.
 You can also go back to the Equinix Metal console to see the server and VLAN being deployed there.

 Delete and stop the server